AmeerHamoodi/EEGPhasePy/docs/source/usage/ar.rst

    phastimate = PHASTIMATE(rt_filter, gt_filter, fs)

-Now, we will run a psuedo-real-time simulation using the testing signal.
-Here, we use the `predict` method of the `phastimate` object. `predict` works by returning a boolean value about whether the current phase is your target phase.
+Now, we will run a pseudo-real-time simulation using the testing signal.
+Here, we use :py:meth:`EEGPhasePy.estimators.PHASTIMATE.predict` object. :py:meth:`EEGPhasePy.estimators.PHASTIMATE.predict` works by returning a boolean value about whether the current phase is your target phase.
 A tolerance value may also be passed in.
 By default tolerance is 5 degrees.
-Tolerance indicates how close the current phase must be to the target phase for `predict` to return `True`.
+Tolerance indicates how close the current phase must be to the target phase for :py:meth:`EEGPhasePy.estimators.PHASTIMATE.predict` to return ``True``.

 .. code-block:: Python
-   :caption: Psuedo-real-time simulation with PHASTIAMTE
+   :caption: Pseudo-real-time simulation with PHASTIAMTE

     window_i = 2*fs
     window_len = int(0.5*fs)